jwvictor/jwvictor.github.io/_posts/2023-07-29-note-taking-neovim-cubby.md

 Now, follow the web link as before, and you'll see that the post page is requesting a passphrase.
 If you provide the correct passphrase, the data will be decrypted inside your browser and rendered as HTML.
 This is because Cubby blobs are truly end-to-end encrypted, and the page you're looking at only has access to the ciphertext for your post.

-There are many other interesting features in Cubby, but this should be enough for you to clown on the beta male `nano` users.
+There are many other interesting features in Cubby, but this should be enough for you to clown on the `nano` users.

 ## Using Cubby with Neovim